Toxemia vs. Eclampsia vs. HELLP Syndrome

 Toxemia is a condition that can occur both during and after pregnancy.
 In the most general of terms, toxemia means pregnancy induced hypertension or high blood pressure.

-Occurring in roughly 7% of pregnant women, this condition can vary in severity.
-The condition can begin as early as when the placenta begins to form, effecting first time mothers more frequently than those who have previously experienced pregnancy.
+Occurring in roughly seven percent of pregnant women, this condition can vary in severity.
+The condition can begin as early as when the placenta begins to form, effecting people who are pregnant for the first time more frequently than those who have previously experienced pregnancy.

 Symptoms include protein in the urine and bloating in the face, hands, or feet.
 With proper detection and an increase in rest, this condition can generally be controlled with little risk to the carrier or fetus.
 However, if left untreated, it can develop into pre-eclampsia.